rgmelvin/ci-proof-core/README.md

 - Builds an Anchor program
 - Deploys to `solana-test-validator` in CI
 - Automatically patches `Anchor.toml` and `lib.rs` with the deployed program ID
-- Runs TypeScript ESM tests via Mocha
+- Runs TypeScript ESM tests via Mocha using `ts-node`in `NodeNext` mode
 - Passes CI with a single command: `yarn test`

 ------